 So, Bob Wood ended his Michigan career with his head held high.
 Like all kickers, he didn’t make all of his kicks − nobody does!
 He had his “good days” and “some bad ones too” as a kicker at Michigan, but he definitely had more “good!”
 Bottom line – Bob Wood did a solid job for two seasons and kicked his way into the record books.
 He was a key part of the 1976 Big Ten Championship team and helped put 18-wins on the board for Michigan Football in 1975 and 1976.

 Of course, Bob Wood would not be the topic of today’s blog if he was connected to some Michigan football “firsts.”
 Here are the best ones that connect Bob Wood and Michigan Football:

 So, today is a good day to remember the accomplishments of Bob Wood.
 His name is still all over the record book and some of his accomplishments are still at the top of the list.
-Bob Wood is another reason that Michigan football is the winningest program in college football.
+Bob Wood is another reason that Michigan Wolverine Football is the winningest program in college football.
 Happy Birthday Bob Wood and Go Blue!